 • Study Program

-Students here can also explore the interdisciplinary intersections of music with other fields like literature, history, and cultural studies, broadening their perspectives and deepening their understanding of music’s role in society.
+Students here can also explore the interdisciplinary intersections of music with other fields, broadening their perspectives and deepening their understanding of music’s role in society.

 FAQS About Studying Music in the Czech Republic